 Pleuritic chest pain due to a pleural effusion may disappear as fluid accumulates.
 Large amounts of fluid can cause difficulty in expanding one or both lungs when breathing, causing shortness of breath.

 Chest x-ray and/or ultrasonography

 Laboratory tests done on a sample of the fluid

 A chest x-ray, which shows fluid in the pleural space, is usually the first step in making the diagnosis.
 However, small amounts of fluid may not be visible on a chest x-ray.

-Ultrasonography may help doctors identify a small accumulation of fluid.
+Ultrasonography of the chest can also be done to help doctors identify small accumulations of fluid.